siliconflow/onediff/onediff_diffusers_extensions/examples/sd3/README.md

 ```
 ## Quantization

+> [!NOTE]
-Note: Quantization is a feature for Onediff enterprise.
+Quantization is a feature for Onediff enterprise.

 ### Run